-For those with great stamina (or are just nuts), give the one-two punch of Whitney Portal/Horseshoe Meadows Road loop (#2 CA, #7 U.S., #36 World) a go (MAP) - starting and ending in Lone Pine = 62.4 miles and 10,691’ of climbing.
+For those with great stamina (or who are just nuts), give the one-two punch of Whitney Portal/Horseshoe Meadows Road loop (#2 CA, #7 U.S., #36 World) a go (MAP) -- starting and ending in Lone Pine = 62.4 miles and 10,691’ of climbing.

 Or, take on Horseshoe Meadows, Whitney Portal, Onion Valley and White Mountain (22,000’) in a day:

-When to climb Witney Portal Road by bike: The average high temperatures for the summer time frame are 92 June, 98 July and 96 August.
-We suggest May or September as the months just before or after could put you into a snowstorm as we climb towards the top of this dead end climb that tops out at 8,371’.
+When to Climb Whitney Portal Road by Bike: The average high temperatures for the summer time frame are 92°F June, 98°F July, and 96°F August.
+We suggest May or September, as the months just before or after could put you into a snowstorm as we climb towards the top of this dead end climb that tops out at 8,371’.

-How to climb Whitney Portal Road by bike: Pick the right time and train well as this is the 5th hardest climb in California and #14 in the US at 11.4 miles, 4,593’ gained at 7.6% average grade (¼ mile at 12.8% and ½ mile at 11.8%).
-Climb begins .6 miles up Whitney Portal Road in Pine, CA on at 36.60186, -118.0738 latitude/longitude.
-We commonly stay in Bishop, California (57 miles north of Lone Pine, CA and the start of the Horseshoe Meadows and Whitney Portal climbs) at the Creekside Inn, next to Erick Schat’s Bakery, but have also stayed 3 times in Lone Pine at the Best Western Plus Frontier Motel which is a decent, although not great, place to stay.
+How to Climb Whitney Portal Road by Bike: Pick the right time and train well, keeping in mind that this is the fifth hardest climb in California and #14 in the US, at 11.4 miles, 4,593’ gained at 7.6% average grade (¼ mile at 12.8% and ½ mile at 11.8%).
+The climb begins 0.6 miles up Whitney Portal Road in Pine, CA on at 36.60186, -118.0738 latitude/longitude.
+We commonly stay in Bishop, California (57 miles north of Lone Pine, CA and the start of the Horseshoe Meadows and Whitney Portal climbs) at the Creekside Inn, next to Erick Schat’s Bakery, but have also stayed three times in Lone Pine at the Best Western Plus Frontier Motel which is a decent, although not great, place to stay.

 Another amazing adventure is cycling 135 miles from Badwater Death Valley to Whitney Portal then hiking to the summit of Mt.
 Whitney (summary).

 We have long described Owens Valley as the U.S. mecca for HC climbing by bike.
-With 9 HC Top 100 U.S. Bike Climbs within a 50 mile diameter, nothing is comparable, although the Island of Hawaii does rival OV with challenge, but not quantity.
+With 9 HC Top 100 U.S. Bike Climbs within a 50 mile diameter, nothing is comparable, although the Island of Hawaii does rival Owens Valley with challenge, but not quantity.

 Tayler looks a little dazed for good reason.
 He is at this point about 120 miles into a ride that began in 116 degree heat at Badwater Death Valley.
 He made it to the top of Whitney Portal on bike then hiked to Whitney Summit, all in a day!